Please describe here in brief what your activities were during your traineeship

 What was your personal highlight during your traineeship?

 My personal highlight was setting up and preparing a big telemetry measurement of a whole mountain bike with various suspension fork offsets and evaluating the data measured.

 And what does the time after your traineeship hold in store for you?

-After my traineeship, I will start my Master’s studies with a focus on designs, mechanics and materials and continue to work for DT Swiss as a working student in the Engineering Suspension department.
+After my traineeship, I will start my Master’s studies with a focus on design, mechanics and materials and continue to work for DT Swiss as a working student in the Engineering Suspension department.